ApplySci/aim/README.md

 All info is public.
 This bypasses any issues around privacy policies, age requirements, etc.

-There *are* logins for tournament admin and server admin on the web, using Google oauth2 and Flask logins.
+There *are* logins for tournament admin and server admin on the web, using Google oauth2, so everyone who's going to run or score a tournament needs a google account.

 And the Google Sheet that is used for scoring for any given tournament, has access permissions managed by Google.